Climate Planning & Laws

-Net zero will not be arrived at by chance.
+Net-zero will not be arrived at by chance.
 Our vision is to win credible legal commitments to this objective at EU and national level, underpinned by robust long-term planning frameworks that will chart the course to delivery.
 Long-term strategies should guide decisions on near-term policies and actions in all sectors of the economy, with robust citizen engagement processes.

 The ECF is committed to ensuring that the EU and its Member States provide strong leadership in implementing the Paris Agreement.
-As part of that process, we are working to secure the adoption of legal frameworks that will lead to the development of robust long-term strategies, and sustained focus on their delivery.
+As part of that process, we are working to secure the adoption of legal frameworks that will lead to the development of robust long-term strategies and sustained focus on their delivery.

-In recent years the ECF, via its partners, contributed significantly to the design and adoption of the EU’s Governance Regulation.
-This major piece of cross-cutting legislation requires Member States to develop economy-wide Long Term Strategies, and National Energy and Climate Plans focused on 2030, which are consistent with the long term pathways.
+In recent years, the ECF, via its partners, contributed significantly to the design and adoption of the EU’s Governance Regulation.
+This major piece of cross-cutting legislation requires the Member States to develop economy-wide Long Term Strategies, and National Energy and Climate Plans focused on 2030, which are consistent with the long term pathways.
 The existence of this framework for planning by back-casting, to be updated every five years, is a major step forward in the EU’s net-zero governance.
-The task now is to support Member States in preparing and following up on these plans.
+The task now is to support the Member States in preparing and following up on these plans.

 Achieving net-zero greenhouse gas emissions is an economy-wide endeavour.
 The actions taken in one sector can have a significant impact on the options available to another, for example in terms of the demand for steel, or the availability of biomass.
 Close attention to these overlaps and interactions is needed in order to set the right policies to arrive at the long-term goal.
 The ECF seeks to support both EU and national governments and civil society with the tools and know-how to develop detailed, quality plans.

 A framework for planning is an important foundation, but even stronger are legal commitments to the long-term goal, interim targets or carbon budgets, and independent institutions which will monitor and advise governments on how to deliver these.
 Overarching climate laws, such as the UK Climate Change Act or Swedish climate law, provide just such a framework.
-They outlast politicians’ mandates and can have a transformative effect on the public discourse.
+They outlast politicians’ mandates and can have a transformative effect on public discourse.
 The ECF supports campaigns to deliver national climate laws in countries across Europe, from Spain and Portugal to Ireland and Latvia, as well as the EU’s first continent-wide climate law.

 We are also exploring innovative approaches to citizen engagement and public participation.
 The Irish Citizens’ Assembly was a highly impactful experiment in deliberative democracy, and similar structures are now being trialled in France and the UK.
 The ECF is supporting the delivery of those assemblies whilst seeking to develop an understanding of best practice that can be replicated across Europe, and potentially beyond.